projectsveltos/sveltos/docs/observability/example_crashloopbackoff_notification.md

     - Gianluca Mardente
 ---

+## Example: Slack Notification for Pods in Crashloopbackoff

 ![Send Slack Notification for Pods in Crashloopbackoff state](../assets/notification.gif)

-Using following HealthCheck and ClusterhealthCheck instances, we are instructing Sveltos to:
+The below `HealthCheck` and `ClusterhealthCheck` YAML definitions can be used to instruct Sveltos to:

-1. detect pods in crashloopbackoff state in any cluster with labels __env=fv```
+1. Detect pods in a crashloopbackoff state for every cluster that matched the labels __env=fv```
-2. send a Slack notification when such an event is detected
+2. Send a Slack notification when an event is detected

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1